Printer Friendly (PDF)

 Floor Line Movement

-- Window and door penetrations can be detailed pre or post installation of the field membrane.
+Window and door penetrations can be detailed pre or post-installation of the field membrane.
+Always ensure shingle fashion result is achieved.

 Original Packaging Functions as Dispenser

-- Carefully lift one end of the product out of the box and slide the plastic wrap towards the opposite end.
+- Keep CanShield VP in original packaging carefully lift one end of the product out of the box and slide the plastic wrap toward the opposite end.

 - Insert roll into end.